Sedna (dwarf planet): Origin

-Caltech researchers Konstantin Batygin and Brown have hypothesized the existence of a super-Earth planet in the outer Solar System, Planet Nine, to explain the orbits of a group of extreme trans-Neptunian objects that includes Sedna.
-This planet would be perhaps 6 times as massive as Earth.
+Caltech researchers Konstantin Batygin and Michael Brown have hypothesized the existence of a super-Earth planet in the outer Solar System—Planet Nine—to explain the orbits of a group of extreme trans-Neptunian objects that includes Sedna.
+This planet would be perhaps six times as massive as Earth.
 It would have a highly eccentric orbit, and its average distance from the Sun would be about 15 times that of Neptune (which orbits at an average distance of 30.1 AU).
 Accordingly, its orbital period would be approximately 7,000 to 15,000 years.